martynling/vue-filter-control/README.md

  - `column` - actual db column name/model attribute name (corresponds to column name in columns object format)
  - `operator` - either abbreviated internal version of operator or the actual operator that might be used in the query on the server (assumes measures will be taken on server to address SQL injection, etc.)
  - `value` - value that would be used in an actual query

+### opt-groups format

+If you want columns to be grouped into options groups, you define the option groups via the opt-group prop
+ - `value` - the unique identifier for the option group
+ - `label` - the label is displayed in the select

 ## Events